 Commonly affected joints are the sacroiliac joints but other parts of the spine are affected as well.
 Large peripheral joints can as well be affected.

-Over the time inflammatory back pain may cause ankylosis.
+Over the time the inflammatory back pain may cause ankylosis.

 One of the most difficult challenges associated with inflammatory back pain is diagnosis making in patients presenting with inflammatory back pain because of overlap of symptoms with other causes of back pain.
-There is a delay in presentation of patient with back pain and reaching at a definitive diagnosis.
-It is because most of the investigations in early period of presentation are normal.
+There is a delay in the presentation of a patient with back pain and reaching a definitive diagnosis.
+It is because most of the investigations in the early period of presentation are normal.